 By Struan Stevenson

-Struan Stevenson, coordinator of Campaign for Iran Change, was a member of the European Parliament representing Scotland (1999-2014), president of the Parliament’s Delegation for Relations with Iraq (2009-14) and chairman of Friends of a Free Iran Intergroup (2004-14).
-He is an international lecturer on the Middle East and is also president of the European Iraqi Freedom Association.
+Struan Stevenson is the Coordinator of the Campaign for Iran Change (CiC).
+He was a member of the European Parliament representing Scotland (1999-2014), president of the Parliament’s Delegation for Relations with Iraq (2009-14) and chairman of Friends of a Free Iran Intergroup (2004-14).
+He is an international lecturer on the Middle East and is also president of the European Iraqi Freedom Association (EIFA)